frederic-perez/AmE-dictionary/dictionary.md

 __weevil__ :two::hammer: _Weevil worms._
 __weevils__
 __weigh__ _v_ :es: sopesar?
-__welfare__ :three: The health, happiness, and fortunes of a person or group. _Syn_ well-being, health, good health, happiness _They don't give a damn about the welfare of their families._ :es: bienestar, prosperidad
+__welfare__ _n_ :three: The health, happiness, and fortunes of a person or group. _Syn_ well-being, health, good health, happiness _They don't give a damn about the welfare of their families._ :es: bienestar, prosperidad
 __well out__ _v_
 __well-heeded__
 __well-nigh__ _adverb_ Almost. _A task that is well-nigh impossible._